(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Best Sights in Seattle Just Outside of Downtown

 We spent another day and a half driving around outside of downtown for more fun sights to see in Seattle that were a little more unique.
-We also made a last-minute decision to head out of town to Snoqualmie.
-It’s worth the visit if you have the time on your Seattle itinerary.
+We also made a last-minute decision to head out of town to Snoqualmie, and it’s worth the visit if you have the time on your Seattle itinerary.

 5. Chittenden Locks and Fish Ladder